arianrhodsandlot/devdocs-web-ext/readme.md

 # DevDocs Web Ext

+#### Note
+Quick DevDocs has been rebranded as DevDocs Web Ext!

 ## Overview
 [DevDocs](https://github.com/Thibaut/devdocs) is a great online documentations web app.
 However, sometimes you just want to simply look up a simple method without leaving the website you are currently reading to check out it intensively.

-[DevDocs Web Ext](https://chrome.google.com/webstore/detail/quick-devdocs/kdjoccdpjblcefijcfhnjoljodddedpj) can just be used for your quick looking-up.
+[DevDocs Web Ext](https://chrome.google.com/webstore/detail/quick-devdocs/kdjoccdpjblcefijcfhnjoljodddedpj)(previously know as Quick DevDocs) can just be used for your quick looking-up.
 You can quickly search for a function name, or any other things in [devdocs.io](http://devdocs.io), in a popup extension window.

 ## Install